mjesseni/io-craftingcrew-angular-examples/readme/ngrx/parallel-calls.md

 ## Performing Multiple REST Calls in Parallel in NgRx Effect

-You can perform multiple REST calls in parallel within an NgRx Effect using the `forkJoin` operator from RxJS.
-This ensures all requests are completed before proceeding and allows you to pass all responses to a follow-up action.
+You can perform multiple REST calls in parallel within an NgRx Effect using the `forkJoin` or `combineLatest` operator from RxJS.
+Both operators are useful but behave differently, depending on your use case.
+This document provides detailed explanations and examples of each approach.

-### Code Example
+### Code Example: Using `forkJoin`

+`forkJoin` waits for all observables to complete and emits their final values as a combined object.
+This is ideal when you have a set of observables (like HTTP calls) that you need to execute in parallel and use their results together.

 ```typescript
 import { Injectable } from '@angular/core';